SamyPesse/How-to-Make-a-Computer-Operating-System/Chapter-7/README.md

 **ICW4 (port 0x21 / port 0xA1)**

-It is used to define in which mode the controller should work.
+It is used to define the mode in which the controller should work.

 ```
 |0|0|0|x|x|x|x|1|